Skip to main content

 ring

-For the arrows I make the assumption that both the arrow body and point are \(\alpha = 0.5mm\) of width.
+Then I will move the substrate, air and backplate layers all below Z=0 just ti make is easier with designing the arrows.
+For this I make the assumption that both the arrow body and point are \(\alpha = 0.5mm\) of width.

 nonparallel

 In order to accurately place all the curve points that define the arrow some basic calculations shall be made.
-The two points of the arrow base lay exactly on the arc of the ring (w/ r=2.7mm) and are equidistant from curve y=x so the in order to find their cartesian coordinates the following system shall be solved.
+The two points of the arrow base lie exactly on the arc of the ring and are equidistant from curve y=x so the in order to find their cartesian coordinates the following system shall be solved.

 syms x1 x2